-The first on the list of Dachshund breeders in Ohio is Mom’s Dachshunds.
+Next on the list of Dachshund breeders in Ohio is Mom’s Dachshunds.
 These breeders are known for raising beautiful and smart AKC miniature, short and long-haired Dachshund puppies.
-They are a great source when you are looking for puppies with distinct patterns and colors, including cream-colored Dachshunds.
-This breeder is particular about its puppies and adult dogs’ overall well-being.
-Potential owners can check their availability on Mom’s Dachshunds website.
+They are a great resource when you’re looking for puppies with distinct patterns and colors, including cream-colored Dachshunds.
+This breeder is particular about its puppies’ and adult dogs’ overall well-being.
+Potential owners can check for puppy availability on Mom’s Dachshunds website.

 In case your veterinarian discovers any fatal illness, the breeder can provide another Dachshund puppy of the same sex and type, which is subject to availability, as soon as the buyer shows a letter from the veterinarian about the puppy’s case.

 Mom’s Dachshunds Details

 - Email Address: firstname.lastname@example.org (Best way of communication and most preferred)

 3. Creekside Doxies OH

 Located in Chillicothe, Ohio, Creekside Doxies has a wide variety of miniature Dachshunds puppies for sale with long and short hair.
 The colors range from piebalds to solids to dapples to dapple piebalds and English Creams.
 If you are interested in getting a particular color, chances are Creekside Doxies has it!